ISI Projects & Research

 Lifelong Mobility for Disabled Children

 This initiative assessed the operations and impact of wheelchair distribution and lifecycle management in Latin America.
-The project was carried out by Carnegie Mellon’s Heinz College and the University of Pittsburgh’s Department of Rehabilitative Services in partnership with the American Wheelchair Mission (AWM) and the Teletón Children’s Rehabilitation Centers or CRITs (Spanish: Centro de Rehabilitación Infantil Teletón) in central Mexico.
+The project was carried out by Carnegie Mellon’s Heinz College and the University of Pittsburgh’s Department of Rehabilitation Science and Technology in partnership with the American Wheelchair Mission (AWM) and the Teletón Children’s Rehabilitation Centers or CRITs (Spanish: Centro de Rehabilitación Infantil Teletón) in central Mexico.

 The initial focus involved evaluating patient needs and the processes related to wheelchair donations at two CRIT locations.
 Findings from this work revealed that donated wheelchairs frequently fell into disrepair and, due to the financial challenges of patients’ families, the donated wheelchairs were often in need of repair and sometimes unused or discarded.